 Last weekend was happy days for me because I deeply experienced a British taste last Saturday and Sunday.
-From the beginning I preferred the USA to the UK or other English-speaking countries, but my affection has been shifting to England for years since I happened to read Kaoru Mori’s Emma, a romance manga of a maid in England in the Victorian Era who falls in love with a member of the gentry.
+From the beginning, I preferred the USA to the UK or other English-speaking countries.
+Still, my affection has been shifting to England for years since I happened to read Kaoru Mori’s Emma, a romance manga about a maid in England in the Victorian Era who falls in love with a member of the gentry.

 I parked my car in the car park and took my iPhone to tweet in Gowalla, but the iPhone couldn’t connect to the 3G network because Softbank wasn’t in service in this area, whilst my Blackberry, where NTT DoCoMo’s SIM card was installed, was okay.

 The reception desk was in the Manor House.
 A Caucasian receptionist accepted my check-in.
 She gave me a room key and a brochure where my name and dates of stay were printed and gave a detailed explanation of the building where I was supposed to stay, as well as each of the premises in British Hills.
 Unlike the people you may see in the countries other than Japan, she behaved in a manner as polite and gentle as Japanese clerks would do.
 She also advised me that a handbell was available at the reception desk and anybody who was walking in the nature trail of British Hills should carry it in hand so that its sound might scare bears which might appear in front of the walker.

 After putting my holdall in the guestroom, I went out to walk around the grounds around the buildings.
 Unlike US military bases, you could go and walk wherever you wanted, although some “No Entry” zones for staff only were only exceptions.